SCOLIOSIS, SPINE, & REVISION SURGERY FOR OUR Allen TX Residents

 KYPHOSIS TREATMENT FOR RESIDENTS OF Allen TX

-Kyphosis, a spinal disorder, causes a forward curve of the spine that results in a rounding of the upper back.
-Although this spinal defect can occur at any age, it occurs more often in young adults and older women.
+Equally important, Kyphosis, a spinal disorder, causes a forward curve of the spine that results in a rounding of the upper back.
+Meanwhile, this spinal defect can occur at any age, and it occurs more often in young adults and older women.

 LUMBAR DISC HERNIATION TREATMENT FOR RESIDENTS OF

-While a herniated disc (commonly referred to as a “slipped disc”) can happen anywhere along the spine, most cases occur in the lumbar (lower back) section.
-Sometimes, it is referred to as a bulging, or ruptured disc, and it’s one of the most common causes of back pain.
+First of all, a herniated disc (commonly referred to as a “slipped disc”) can happen anywhere along the spine.
+Besides, most cases occur in the lumbar (lower back) section, sometimes it is referred to as a bulging, or ruptured disc, and it’s one of the most common causes of back pain.

 Lumbar Spinal Stenosis TREATMENT FOR RESIDENTS OF

 SPONDYLOLISTHESIS TREATMENT FOR RESIDENTS OF

-Spondylolisthesis is a condition in which one of the bones of the spine (vertebrae) slips out of place onto the vertebra below it.
-If it slips too much, the bone might press on a nerve, causing pain.
+Accordingly, spondylolisthesis is a condition in which one of the bones of the spine (vertebrae) slips out of place onto the vertebra below it.
+When it slips too much, the bone might press on a nerve, causing pain.
 Finally, spondylolisthesis usually affects the bones of the lower back (lumbar spine).